GitLeeRepo/C_ProgrammingNotes/gnuMakeNotes.md

 # .PHONY

 * **.PHONY**  is used to tell make that the **target** is not a file.
 The **clean** target is a typical example.
 You don't want this interpreted being a file named **clean**, so to prevent this you define clean as a **.PHONY** target".
 Phony targets can be used to provide a series of shell commands, such as moving and copying files, or to print informative/help messages.
 Phony targets are evaluated before other targets, so in the case of a **clean** phony target it would delete all the \*.o files before the compile is run.
-In addition, phony targets almost alway execute, because the commands that execute are not directly tied to the target name.
+In addition, phony targets almost always execute, because the commands that execute are not directly tied to the target name.
 Example syntax:

 ```make
 .PHONY: clean finale
 ```
-Note: finale was added here as an example of having two phony targets, to show they are delimeted by spaces.
+Note: finale was added here as an example of having two phony targets, to show they are delimited by spaces.

-# Assigning Variable from Make Commandline
+# Assigning Variable from Make Command line

 You can optionally assign variables on the make command line for example, **make CARG=-DDEBUG**, which can then be used within the make file itself.